Skip to main content

 Jo Ann Colosimo Click contribution makes for first endowed Occupational Therapy scholarship at CMU

 In 2021, a scholarship supporting Occupational Therapy students was established to honor Jo Ann Colosimo Click, a true pioneer in the field.
 Jo Ann was born in 1935 to Italian-American parents in Grand Junction, Colorado.
 She was the oldest of five children and attended Grand Junction High School, graduating in 1953.
-Jo Ann first attended Mesa Junior College where she earned an associate degree and graduated in 1955.
-She then enrolled in an Occupational Therapy (OT) program on the Front Range, and due to financial circumstances, she balanced a job while completing her OT course work, which was made possible by various scholarships.
-She graduated with her degree in Occupational Therapy in 1961.
+Jo Ann began her studies at Mesa Junior College—then a two-year institution—where she earned her associate degree, graduating in 1955.
+She then enrolled in the Occupational Therapy (OT) program at Colorado State College.
+Due to financial circumstances, she balanced a job while completing her OT coursework, which was made possible by various scholarships.
+She graduated with her degree in Occupational Therapy from CSU in 1961.

 A year later, she married Bill Click and returned to Grand Junction to start the first Occupational Therapy Department at the State Home and Training School.
-Bill received his associate degree in business from Mesa Junior College. and they returned to Denver.
+Bill received his associate degree in business from Mesa Junior College.
+They returned to Denver so Bill could pursue a bachelor’s degree in business.
 While there, Jo Ann went to work at Saint Joseph Hospital, where she once again built its first Occupational Therapy Department.
 She was tasked with finding patients who needed Occupational Therapy services and also supported the hospital's records department, a role she remembers fondly.
-After several years at Saint Joseph, she and her husband then moved to Casper, and then on to Sundance, Wyoming where she worked part time providing Occupational Therapy to homebound seniors.
+After several years at Saint Joseph and Bill’s graduation from the University of Denver, she and her husband then moved to Casper, and then on to Sundance, Wyoming where she worked part-time providing Occupational Therapy to seniors in nursing homes.
 She balanced her OT work with the work of raising her seven children.
 Family has always been at the center of her life.

 Jo Ann returned to the Grand Junction State Home and Training School in 1978 to become the head of the Occupational Therapy Department.
 She remained the head of the OT department until her retirement in 2000.